-This Fee Study is prepared to describe the proportional cost distribution of the Glenn Groundwater Authority (GGA) proposed Operations Fee to each parcel identified in Exhibit, B unless covered by a Groundwater Sustainability Agency (GSA) Fee Funding Agreement.
-The proposal is for the Agency to collect revenue in the form of Operations Fees that will be used to cover the costs of the GGA's operations.
+This Fee Study is prepared to describe the proportional cost distribution of the Glenn Groundwater Authority (GGA) proposed Operations Fee to each parcel identified in Appendix B. Parcels located within the Cities of Orland and Willows will be funded by the cities through a resolution agreeing to contribute at the same rate per acre as the proposed Operations Fee to the GGA.
+Draft resolutions are included as Appendix C. The proposal is for the Agency to collect revenue in the form of Operations Fees that will be used to cover the costs of the GGA's operations.
 These operations include Groundwater Sustainability Plan (Plan) preparation and initial implementation, Plan administration, legal services, insurance, printing/copying, accounting, facilitation, monitoring and reporting to the Department of Water Resources (DWR), and special studies, if needed.
-As explained further in Section 2.2 of this Fee Study, the GGA was formed to sustainably manage the Colusa Subbasin's groundwater resources.
-Sustainable management of the Colusa Subbasin's groundwater resources will, amongst other things, safeguard the long-term supply of groundwater in the subbasin for use by GGA stakeholders and continued ability to rely on groundwater as a resource.
+As explained further in Section 2.2 of this Fee Study, the GGA was formed to sustainably manage groundwater resources in the Colusa Subbasin in collaboration with other GSAs in the subbasin.
+Sustainable management of the Colusa Subbasin's groundwater resources will, amongst other things, safeguard the long-term supply of groundwater in the subbasin for use by GGA stakeholders and continued ability to rely on groundwater as a resource, as well as comply with SGMA laws and regulations.